 - Understand who you’re pitching and what their needs are.
 There’s nothing wrong with using a template, but you’ll still have to customize it to elicit a good response rate.

-- Give the media enough advance warning about your event to leave them time to do a story.
+- Give media enough advance warning about your event to leave them time to do a story.
 Aim for two to three months before launch for local print, and two weeks for online media.

-- Keep your media pitch short and simple.
+- Keep your pitch short and simple.
 Be considerate, and make sure all of the important information about your event is prominent and easy to find.